LinuxLibrary/kubernetes/notes/katacode/0101-Single-Node-Cluster.md

 # Kubernetes - Launch Single Node Kubernetes Cluster

+- Minikube is a tool that makes it easy to run Kubernetes locally.
+Minikube runs a single-node Kubernetes cluster inside a VM on your laptop for users looking to try out Kubernetes or develop with it day-to-day.

 # Start Minikube

 - After installing and configuring Minikube on your machine check whether it is properly installed or not